All Episodes

 Yeah, I think that's true.

-Like whether you're 24 and you meet the right person, you don't want to blow that opportunity by saying, Oh, I promised I wasn't gonna get married until I'm 32 or whatever, you know.
+But I also think like when you meet the right person, it's just the right person, you know, like whether you're 24 and you meet the right person, you don't want to blow that opportunity by saying, oh, I promised I wasn't going to get married till I'm 32 or whatever.

-You you can only have an emotional connection, I think, with like three or four people before you give up.
+You can only have an emotional connection, I think, with like three or four people before you give up.

-Man, so have you burnt through them?
+Man, so have you burned through them?

 No, I still got a couple left.